smartdevicelink/sdl_hmi_integration_guidelines/docs/RC/GetInteriorVehicleData/index.md

 SDL core allocates resources by a module (`moduleId` + `moduleType`).
 SDL needs to subscribe to a module if there is at least one app that subscribes to the module.
 SDL needs to unsubscribe from a module if no apps subscribe to the module.

-SDL forwards a GetInteriorVehicleData request to HMI only if there is no cached data available for the requested module (`moduleId` + `moduleType`) or it needs to unsubscribe to the module from HMI.
+SDL forwards a GetInteriorVehicleData request to HMI only if there is no cached data available for the requested module (`moduleId` + `moduleType`) or it needs to subscribe to/unsubscribe from the module from HMI.
 Otherwise, SDL responds to the request with the cached data without forwarding it to HMI.

 The HMI should return interior vehicle data that corresponds to the requested module (`moduleId` + `moduleType`).